KRON-TV: News operation

 In the 1990s, the station utilized a "24 Hour News" format, with 30- to 60-second news updates each hour outside of regular newscasts.
-During the May 2001 sweeps period – its last as an NBC affiliate – KRON's newscasts beat KGO-TV's in the 5 and 6 p.m. timeslots by a very close margin, ending KGO's domination in those timeslots.
-When KRON lost NBC to KNTV and became an independent station in January 2002, the station expanded its news programming by adding two hours to its weekday morning newscast (from 7 to 9 a.m.), and extending its 5 p.m. newscast to one hour to fill timeslots vacated by the departures of Today and Nightly News.
+During the May 2001 sweeps period – its last as an NBC affiliate – KRON-TV's newscasts beat KGO-TV's in the 5 and 6 p.m. timeslots by a very close margin, ending KGO-TV's domination in those timeslots.
+When KRON-TV lost NBC to KNTV and became an independent station in January 2002, the station expanded its news programming by adding two hours to its weekday morning newscast (from 7 to 9 a.m.), and extending its 5 p.m. newscast to one hour to fill timeslots vacated by the departures of Today and Nightly News.

-Unlike most news-producing stations that have become independent after losing a network affiliation or that have switched to one of the post-1986 broadcast networks, KRON originally kept its late newscast in the 11 p.m. timeslot instead of moving it to or adding one at 10 p.m. (avoiding direct competition with KTVU's long-dominant prime time newscast, though KRON's late news remained in competition against KGO, KNTV and KPIX's late evening newscasts); the station also added a prime time newscast at 9 p.m.
-To this day, KRON maintains a newscast schedule similar to the one it had as an NBC affiliate.
+Unlike most news-producing stations that have become independent after losing a network affiliation or that have switched to one of the post-1986 broadcast networks, KRON originally kept its late newscast in the 11 p.m. timeslot instead of moving it to or adding one at 10 p.m. (avoiding direct competition with KTVU's long-dominant prime time newscast, though KRON's late news remained in competition against KGO-TV, KNTV and KPIX-TV's late evening newscasts); the station also added a prime time newscast at 9 p.m.
+To this day, KRON-TV maintains a newscast schedule similar to the one it had as an NBC affiliate.
 It is the only MyNetworkTV affiliate that has ever maintained a news schedule mirroring that of a Big Three affiliate (as it carries morning, 5 p.m., and 6 p.m. newscasts, and previously an 11 p.m. newscast).
-Several of KRON's veteran anchors and reporters left the station after the loss of the NBC affiliation; KRON also began incorporating video journalists (many of which were newer hires) to report, tape and edit news stories.
+Several of KRON-TV's veteran anchors and reporters left the station after the loss of the NBC affiliation; KRON-TV also began incorporating video journalists (many of which were newer hires) to report, tape and edit news stories.

-Despite the overall decline of KRON as an independent, its newscasts initially pulled in respectable ratings though viewership was lower than it was before the station lost its NBC affiliation.
+Despite the overall decline of KRON-TV as an independent, its newscasts initially pulled in respectable ratings though viewership was lower than it was before the station lost its NBC affiliation.
 During the February 2004 sweeps period, the station placed second in the ratings behind KTVU.
-However, KRON's news viewership has gradually fallen since that point; also in 2004, the station posted an 8.7% market share, down from the 21% share it had as an NBC affiliate.
+However, KRON-TV's news viewership has gradually fallen since that point; also in 2004, the station posted an 8.7% market share, down from the 21% share it had as an NBC affiliate.
 The 9 p.m. newscast created after becoming independent eventually fell to fourth place by 2005.
-In March 2006, KRON's morning newscast posted an average viewership of approximately 28,000 viewers.
+In March 2006, KRON-TV's morning newscast posted an average viewership of approximately 28,000 viewers.
 By 2009, overall viewership for the station's newscasts had fallen to fifth place among the Bay Area's news-producing English-language television stations.